Arjun-Mishra-312/RecoverEase/README.md

 ## Technology Stack

-- **Backend**: Express.js and Node.js for server-side scripting to handle business logic and database interactions.
+- **Backend**: SQL, Express.js and Node.js for server-side scripting to handle business logic and database interactions.
 - **Frontend**: HTML for building a responsive and user-friendly interface.
 - **Database**: Oracle Relational Database Management System (RDBMS) to manage and store all application data securely and efficiently.
 - **Version Control**: Git for collaborative code management and tracking changes.